Mautinoa-Partners/geodjango_template/README.md

 #Welcome To The Generic Django Development Environment

-This is a GIS project template written by Dheeraj Chand of [Clarity and Rigour](http://www.clarityandrigour.com) (email: first_initial+last_name AT clarity and rigour DOT COM, strip the spaces and do the subs).
+This is a GIS project template written by Dheeraj Chand of [Mautinoa](http://www.mautinoa.com) (email: first_name AT mautinoa DOT COM, do the subs).
 This template:

 1. Is written in [Python](http://www.python.org),